Working Daze by John Zakour and Scott Roberts for May 21, 2023

 28. Missing large

-dpatrickryan Premium Member 12 months ago
+dpatrickryan Premium Member about 1 year ago

 Trek, duh.
 Wars is stupid fantasy and western elements repackaged as sci-fi, with absolutely no redeeming value, like eating a big bowl of potato chips…